-Not many people can say they “grew up at Fox Chase,” but Alan Stachura can.
-When he was only six years old, his mother was diagnosed with invasive breast cancer.
-When she arrived at Fox Chase Cancer Center to meet with medical oncologist Paul F. Engstrom, MD, she learned that the disease had already spread to her bones.
+Few people can say they “grew up at Fox Chase,” but my siblings and I can.
+When I was only six years old, my mother was diagnosed with invasive breast cancer.
+When she arrived at Fox Chase Cancer Center to meet with medical oncologist Dr. Paul F. Engstrom, she learned that the disease had already spread to her bones.

-Alan attributes this in part to the fact that because she was nursing her third child at the time, she was not offered a mammogram (plus she had not reached the age of 40, when most women have their first mammogram).
-Alan's father accompanied his wife to her appointments with Dr. Engstrom.
+I believe the disease had become so advanced, in part, because my mother was nursing her third child at the time and she was not offered a mammogram (plus she had not reached the age of 40, when most women have their first mammogram).
+My father accompanied my mother to her appointments with Dr. Engstrom.
 During one appointment, he mentioned a nagging pain in his back.
 Dr. Engstrom immediately ordered some tests.
-And that is when Alan's father was diagnosed with colon cancer.
+And that is when my father was diagnosed with colon cancer.

-Alan and his siblings spent much of their childhood at Fox Chase with their parents.
-After a seven-year battle, Alan's mother passed away.
-His father, whose cancer treatment was successful, was left to raise three children.
-If that weren't enough for a single father, he had another concern—that his children were at increased risk of cancer themselves.
+My siblings and I spent much of our childhood at Fox Chase with our parents.
+After a seven-year battle, my mother passed away.
+My father, whose cancer treatment was successful, was left to raise three children.
+If that wasn’t enough for a single father, he had another concern—that his children were at increased risk for cancer themselves.

-Alan's extended family has listened to him, and several aunts, uncles and cousins have been tested.
-He believes the Risk Assessment Program provides much-needed education and support for people in his situation.
+My extended family has also listened to me, and several aunts, uncles, and cousins have been tested.
+The Risk Assessment Program provides much-needed education and support for people in my situation.